matbelcao/sagrada-game/Deliverables/Socket-Protocol.md

 +   `ok`: the client logged in successfully
 +   `ko`: username and password did not match

-The server responds with this message to the login request from the client, if ko the client will be able to try with another username + password combination, if ok the user enters the `LOBBY` phase
+The server responds with this message to the login request from the client, if ko the client will be able to try with another username + password combination, if ok the user enters the `LOBBY` phase.

 ## Lobby
 ### Server-side
 ##### `LOBBY <number_of_lobby_players>`
 +   `<number_of_lobby_players>`: number of the players waiting in the lobby to begin a new match